wouterverweirder/kinect-azure/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=NUZP3U3QZEQV2&currency_code=EUR&source=url)

-This library enables you to use the Azure Kinect in your nodejs or electron apps.
+This library enables you to use the Azure Kinect in your nodejs or electron apps on Windows and Linux.

 ![screenshot of skeleton 2d demo](examples/screenshots/screenshot-demos-body-tracking-2d.png)